Motorist killed in US 95 rollover north of Las Vegas

 — NHP Southern Command (@NHPSouthernComm) July 17, 2019

-The crash occurred about 5:20 a.m. on the northbound lanes near mile marker 107, close to Lee Canyon Road, according to a Tweet from the Nevada Highway Patrol Southern Command.
-No other details were immediately available.
+The crash was reported about 5:20 a.m. on northbound U.S. Highway 95 near Lee Canyon Road, according to the Nevada Highway Patrol.
+All but one lane was closed as of 7 a.m., according to the agency.

+No other details were immediately available, including the number of fatalities or vehicles involved, but a photo posted to the agency’s Twitter account Wednesday morning showed what appeared to be a cargo van on its side.

 This is a developing story.
 Check back for updates.